 - Any RLRT Facility proposed or located in the Shoreline Overlay District (Part 20.25E LUC) shall comply with the Shoreline Substantial Development Permit (SSDP) requirements of LUC 20.25E.040.
 Application for a SSDP shall be processed independently of any application for Design and Mitigation approval under this chapter.
-Application for a SSDP shall be subject to the decision criteria of LUC 20.30R.155. - For properties lying within the Shoreline Overlay District, the City may approve a request to exceed the allowable height limit established by LUC 20.25E.080.B.5 through the Variance to the Shoreline Master Program process allowed pursuant to Part 20.30H LUC.
-Application for a shoreline variance shall be subject to the decision criteria of LUC 20.30H.155.
+Application for a SSDP shall be subject to the decision criteria of LUC 20.30R.155. - 2.
+For properties lying within the Shoreline Overlay District, the City may approve a request to exceed the allowable height limit established by LUC 20.25E.080.B.5 through the Variance to the Shoreline Master Program process allowed pursuant to Part 20.30H

-Comment [cvh28]: Based on the Decision Criteria used for a Critical Areas Land Use Permit approval (refer to LUC 20.30P.140).
+Comment [cvh34]: Based on the Decision Criteria used for a Critical Areas Land Use Permit approval (refer to LUC 20.30P.140).

-Comment [cvh29]: Oct 8 Council Discussion: Shoreline approval in Draft Code relies on Shoreline Substantial Development Permit.
+Comment [cvh35]: Oct 8 Council Discussion: Shoreline approval in Draft Code relies on Shoreline Substantial Development Permit.
 Consideration should be given to the pros and cons of selecting the Substantial Development Permit process versus the Shoreline CUP process.